iamdominic2/Pinball/readme.md

 Update: Use A/S/D to push the pinball table itself (as much as you want) - only here can you do this without **TILT**ing!

-## Scoring
+## Scoring Engine

 Collect yellow coins for 10 points, and blue coins for 50 points!
+This can be comboed with the **x2** powerup below!

-## Powerups
+## Power-Ups

-x2: Double the points you get for a while!
+x2️⃣ (Double points): Double the points you get for a while!

-Shield: Stop the ball from falling into the "edge tunnels" for a while!
+🛡 (Shield): Stop the ball from falling into the "edge tunnels" for a while!

-Heart: +1 life
+⛶ (Enlarge): Increases the size of the coins and power-ups for a while!

-Enlarge: Increases the size of the coins and power-ups for a while!
+♥ (Heart): +1 life

 #### Updates
 After some play-testing, I made the gap between Flippers bigger - personally, it was a bit too easy just by spamming the paddles to keep the ball in check.
 Additionally, to prevent abuse, I also halved nudging amounts in response to spammers (the smart kind)!
 The difficulty should be re-balanced now.